Determining the Number of Barcodes Needed

 Apparel is a GTIN-intensive category.
 Consider that clothing often comes in many sizes and colors, with each unique size and color combination requiring their own assignment.
 Additionally, if every season brings new items for your company, you will need to consider not just your immediate needs but also how many UPC assignments you will need for every new rollout and every new year.

-Determining your barcodes needs is important now, but also important to revisit from time to time.
+Determining your barcode needs is important now, but also important to revisit from time to time.
 We recommend that companies do this twice a year.
 Take stock of how many GTIN assignments you have used and forecast for any new items or changes that could be coming soon.

 Companies work with Bar Code Graphics through either our GS1 Barcode Service (new GS1 membership) or GS1 Barcode Support (current GS1 members) means that you’ll always have access to a live person to walk you through assigning UPCs and answer your questions for any new product or product change.
 Both come with a credit equal to our fees towards label printing, digital barcodes or UPC testing , so it makes signing up an easy decision.